University of Toronto Ajax Division: Background

 After the end of World War I in 1918, Canada had seen high unemployment among the war veterans.
 Towards the end of World War II, the Government of Canada sought to avoid a repeat of this situation, and encouraged veterans to enroll in educational courses and be job-ready, by paying for their education.
 As a result, a large number of veterans enrolled at the University of Toronto, straining its resources.
 The university had 7,265 registrations in the autumn of 1944; by 1946, this number had increased to 17,060, out of which 9,700 were veterans.

 The university administration had anticipated a substantial increase in number of students even before the end of the war, as noted in the outgoing President Henry John Cody's June 1945 report to the university's Board of Governors.
-Initially, the university dealt with the lack of enough classrooms by holding classes in the Convocation Hall, several temporary structures, a bookstore, a church, the Hart House Theatre, and nearby houses, including professors' homes.
+Initially, the university dealt with the lack of enough classrooms by holding classes in Convocation Hall, several temporary structures, a bookstore, a church, the Hart House Theatre, and nearby houses, including professors' homes.

 The need for additional space was especially acute for engineering, which was very popular with veterans.
 For example, half of the 1,000 air force personnel discharged in the first quarter of 1945 opted for engineering.
-The university's downtown campus did not have enough space to accommodate the increasing number of engineering students.
+The university's St. George (downtown) campus did not have enough space to accommodate the increasing number of engineering students.
 In 1945, the university's Committee on Policy proposed a limit on the student intake for the Faculty of Applied Science and Engineering.
 According to the proposal, only 400 out of the 1000 applicants would be admitted, and the first year classes would be reserved for veterans; the applicants who were fresh out of high school would have to wait another year before starting their classes.
 This led to a bitter controversy, with critics of the proposal insisting on admitting an equal number of veterans and non-veterans, while President-designate Sidney Smith insisted that veterans be given preference.

 To resolve this controversy, the university decided to increase capacity by establishing an off-campus site, and admitting both veterans and non-veterans.
 Around 400 veterans, who had completed at least 29 months of active service, would be admitted to the fall session of 1945, in the university's downtown Toronto campus.
 The remaining students, both veteran and non-veteran, would start classes at the off-campus site four months later, in January 1946.